Currently, the SDAP network is free to join and available to all who are involved in the day-to-day management or administration of a TRE.

 - A Supportive Network: as a networking platform, one of SDAP’s key roles is connecting our members to share expertise, knowledge and good practice standards, and, to offer each other support, share skills, advice and guidance.
 We ask our members to collaborate and cooperate in working together, and thereby, actively create a culture based on trust, goodwill and integrity.

 - Respect and Dignity: we presume a commitment to equality, diversity and inclusivity in your conduct and relationship with other members and colleagues.
-We expect this standard of behavior across all our communication platforms and at our events.
+Please refer to our Code of Conduct, for full details.
+It is the standard of behavior we expect across all our communication platforms, including our events.
 This is a requirement on joining.

 - Identification: we ask that you ‘celebrate’ yourself as an SDAP Member; we will send you text to include in your online biography.